 The critical inner voice is made up of a series of negative thoughts and attitudes toward self and others, which is at the core of a person’s maladaptive behavior.
 It can be conceptualized as the language of a defensive process that is both hostile and cynical.
-The voice is not limited to cognitions, attitudes, and beliefs; it is also closely associated with varying degrees of anger, sadness, shame, and other primary emotions.
-It can be thought of as an overlay on the personality that is not natural or harmonious, but rather learned or externally imposed.
+The voice is not limited to cognition, attitudes, and beliefs; it is also closely associated with varying degrees of anger, sadness, shame, and other primary emotions.
+It can be thought of as an overlay on the personality that is not natural or harmonious but rather learned or externally imposed.

-The voice is a form of internal communication – usually critical, yet sometimes self-nurturing and self-aggrandizing, but in either case opposed to one’s self interest.
+The voice is a form of internal communication – usually critical, yet sometimes self-nurturing and self-aggrandizing, but in either case opposed to one’s self-interest.
 It is experienced as though one were being spoken to.
 It includes attacks such as, “You’re so stupid!”
 “You’re a failure!”
 “No one could ever love you.”
 “You can’t trust anyone.”
 “They don’t appreciate you.”

 Critical inner voices are often experienced as a running commentary that interprets interactions and events in ways that cause a good deal of pain and distress.
-The voice defines situations in alarming and pessimistic terms.
+The voice defines situations is alarming and pessimistic terms.
 It is analogous to a lens or filter that casts a gloomy light on the world which, in turn, has a profound negative effect on one’s mood and feelings.

-The critical inner voice can be distinguished from a conscience or constructive moral influence because it interprets moral standards and value systems in an authoritarian manner, in the form of strict “should,” that leads to harsh criticism and self-recrimination.
+The critical inner voice can be distinguished from conscience or constructive moral influence because it interprets moral standards and value systems in an authoritarian manner, in the form of strict “should,” that leads to harsh criticism and self-recrimination.
 It increases one’s self-hatred, rather than motivating one to alter behavior in a constructive manner.
 Seemingly positive, self-nurturing voices that appear on the surface to be supportive, can be hurtful, misleading, and dysfunctional.
 Self-aggrandizing voices encourage an unrealistic build-up that sets the stage later for attacks on the self.